robwschlegel/theoceancode/content/home/teaching.md

 weight = 60
 +++

-I have co-taught for the following courses at UWC:
+Courses I am currently teaching at the University of Limbo:

-- Introduction to R
+- Advanced waiting 301
-- Applied bio-stats
+- Wasting time 322